 The course presents the institutions and political processes of the European Union as they relate to the concepts of democratic accountability and legitimacy.
 Lectures address the nature of democracy in the EU institutions themselves, the role of democracy in the EU’s foreign policy, and the increasing attention to the quality of democracy within the political systems of the EU Member States.

 The course provides a deeper understanding of European integration and the democratic quality of European governance in the European Union’s (EU) internal and external relations.

 After completion of the course, the student shall be able to:

-- Provide an account of criticisms of a ‘democratic deficit’ of the EU, with a focus on interactions between political parties and European politics, and the public opinion and voting behavior of European citizens.
+•Understand and explain criticisms of a ‘democratic deficit’ within the EU, with a focus on interactions between political parties and European politics, and the public opinion and voting behavior of European citizens.

-- Define and describe basic concepts and analytical models regarding integration, political legitimacy, democratic representation, and political mobilization.
+•Define and describe basic concepts and analytical models regarding regional integration, political legitimacy, democratic representation, and political mobilization.